etalab/transport-site/learning_track.md

 * Verify the linking status with `clever applications`
 * Log with the app alias: `clever ssh --alias transport-prochainement`

+### Learn about the GTFS and GTFS-RT specifications

+* @thbar bought https://gumroad.com/l/gtfsbundle (available to the team on demand)
+* Download a tiny GTFS ([example](https://transport.data.gouv.fr/datasets/horaires-theoriques-et-temps-reel-des-navettes-de-la-station-de-tignes-gtfs-gtfs-rt/))
+* Read the GTFS guide
+* Read the GTFS-realtime guide

 ### Run the GTFS validator locally

 * Clone the [transport-validator](https://github.com/etalab/transport-validator) project locally